Joey Gallo Player Props: Twins vs. Blue Jays

 Joey Gallo At The Plate

-- Gallo has picked up a hit in 42.5% of his 40 games this year, with at least two hits in 12.5% of them.
+- Gallo has picked up a hit in 41.5% of his 41 games this season, with more than one hit in 12.2% of those games.

-- He has hit a long ball in 25.0% of his games this year, and 8.1% of his chances at the plate.
+- He has hit a home run in 24.4% of his games this year, and 7.8% of his plate appearances.

-- Gallo has had at least one RBI in 27.5% of his games this year (11 of 40), with more than one RBI six times (15.0%).
-He has also been responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.